-RACI charts are most commonly represented as a Matrix.
-You list roles along the x, or y, axis and then list key activities along the other axis.
-Where the two intersect you would record the responsibility level – R,A,C or I.
+Often we see that RACI charts are represented as a Matrix.
+Roles are listed along the X or Y axis and key activities along the other.
+Where the two intersect is where you record the responsibility level – R,A,C or I.

 The main problems with common RACI tools

 While creating a RACI matrix in something like Excel seems straightforward, actually it has a number of problems which means people search for a RACI alternative.
 How often have you spent days creating a matrix to find that no one ever looks at it again?
 Or worked hard to craft a detailed spreadsheet only to be told that it’s still too confusing to understand everyone’s roles and responsibilities?